The summer months mean that you get to spend a bit more time outside. Read our advice on making sure your dog stays happy and safe.

 However, if your dog is stung several times inside the mouth or throat it can be serious and will require a trip to your vet.
 Just like humans, some dogs may have a severe allergic reaction to the chemicals in the sting.

 Symptoms of an allergic reaction include:

 - general weakness

 - breathing difficulties

 If your dog is having an allergic reaction, contact your vet immediately, as the swelling can block the airway and become serious.

 In certain areas of the UK, there is a risk of your dog being bitten by an adder.
-Adders are not known for their aggression, they will only bite in self-defence and this can be a problem for curious dogs that come across them when they are bounding about.
-Read more here.
+Adders aren’t known for their aggression, they’ll only bite in self-defence and this can be a problem for curious dogs that come across them when they’re bounding about.

 Ticks are most prevalent between May and October and tend to be found in grassy, wooded areas.
 It’s important to thoroughly check your dog for ticks after walks in these areas.

 If you spot a tick, don’t be tempted to remove it with tweezers; ticks latch on tightly and you can end up removing its body but leaving part of the mouth, causing irritation and infection.
 You can purchase a special tick remover or talk to your vet.
 If a tick is removed within 24 hours, infection can be prevented.

 To protect your dog, use an effective parasite treatment that kills ticks within two days.
 Your vet will be able to prescribe a tick treatment that’s best suited to your dog.